spara/nsl-getting-started/search.md

     STAC item date, 2019-08-06T20:42:51+00:00, is before 2019-08-10T00:00:00+00:00: True
 ```

-#### Select Data for One Day
+#### Select data for one day

-Now we'll search for everything on a specific day using a python `datetime.date` for the `value` and `rel_type` set to  use equals (`FilterRelationship.EQ`).
-Python's `datetime.datetime` is a specific value and if you use it combined with `EQ` the query would insist that the time relationship match down to the second.
-But since `datetime.date` is only specific down to the day, the filter is created for the entire day.
-This will check for everything from the start until the end of the 8th of August, specifically in the Austin, Texas timezone (UTC -6).
+We can search on a specific day using Python's `datetime.date` for the `value` and `rel_type` set to  use equals (`FilterRelationship.EQ`).

-<details><summary>Expand Python Code Sample</summary>
+Python's `datetime.datetime` is a specific value and when combined with `EQ`, the query requires that the time relationship match down to the second.
+However, `datetime.date` is specific down to the day, the filter is created for the entire day.
+This checks request everything from the start until the end of the 8th of August, in the Austin, Texas' timezone (UTC -6).

 ```python
 from datetime import datetime, timezone, timedelta, date